1coderookie/KobraGoNeoInsights/docs/calibration.md

 However, you need an additional software like OctoPrint or Pronterface for being able to send the specific g-code commands to the printer.
 As you most likely don't have that installed yet when you just started with 3d printing, I'm mentioning this calibration not as one of the first things to do, even though one should do it as soon and early as possible, as it effects the outcome overall.

 The actual process of how to calibrate the e-steps is described in many articles see the abovementioned and videos already, so right now I won't go into the final details here.
 Please see the links in the section ["Calibration Guides"](#calibration-guides) above.

-Basically what you'll do is measure e.g. 100mm and 120mm of filament right above the printhead where the filament enters and mark those two spots.
+So, basically what you'll do is measure e.g. 100mm and 120mm of filament right above the printhead where the filament enters and mark those two spots.
 Then you heat up your system to your regular printing temperature, extrude 100mm and measure the distance between the printhead (where the filament enters) and the 100mm and 120mm marks once the extrusion is done.
 If e.g. the 100mm mark is right at the spot where the filament enters - great, no calibration necessary!
-But if either more or less than the 100mm got extruded, then you'd have to do a little math using the measured values of the distance to the marks for determining the final value of the e-steps, the formula can be found in numerous articles and videos as well as calculators where you just enter the belonging values.
-The calculated value has to be saved to the firmware then.
+But if either more or less than the 100mm got extruded, then you'd have to do a little math using a formula and the measured values of the distance to the marks for determining the final value of the e-steps.
+The calculated value has to be set and saved to the firmware then.
 After doing so, repeat this process for verifying that the new setting is correct.

 Some guides say that you should do it without a nozzle, some guides say you should do it with the nozzle.
 I personally found it most precise when doing the calibration using the final print setup, so these are my personal suggestions when it comes down to execute this procedure:

 - Determine the correct printing temperature for the filament you're using.
-  Even though I personally consider this step as quite important, it does make sense to at least 'roughly' calibrate the e-steps initially when setting up and using the printer for the first time.
-So you won't have printed a temperature tower and therefore didn't find the correct and final printing temperature yet, but as the e-steps affect the outcome of the temperature tower later as well, I'd suppose to initially start with calibrating the e-steps by setting a nozzle temperature which is in the middle of the suggested temperature range from the maunfacturer of that filament.
-Later, when you printed temperature towers and found the correct printing temperature, just calibrate the e-steps again.
 - Use the nozzle you're going to use for printing as well - so don't calibrate the e-steps with e.g. a 0.4mm nozzle, when you're printing with a 0.6mm nozzle later.
 - Make sure the pressure of the feeder gear is correct and it's (mostly) the setting you'll use later on as well.
 So don't calibrate with a sloppy feeder gear and crank up the tension later and vice versa.
 - *Make sure to use a fine lined, waterproof pen for marking the filament, so don't use a fat marker which aleady draws a 1mm or 2mm wide line!* You want to be as precise as possible here!